na-na-hi/renget/archive/6wfys.md

 ##Towns:

 Cities Of The North (don't fall for the JK trap - if you do want his cities, convert the individual oldrim plugins.
 I use Solitude for the thieves highway.)
 Capital Windhelm Extension (also, Whiterun) - These are sweeping, lore-friendly, and mostly high quality conversions for what are supposed to be huge, historic cities.
 Worth a try if you absolutely hate the small underpopulated cities.
-Not recommended for huge modlists - you'll inevitably end up doing some patching yourself and still crash every 2 minutes.
+Not recommended for huge modlists - you'll inevitably end up doing some patching yourself and still crash every 2 minutes!
+You have been warned.
 Lux - This has gained a lot of traction so despite being made by a European it is worth a try if only because of its extremely wide compatibility.
 Newer versions are no longer comically dark, which was my main gripe before.
 (If you ctrl+f "Lux" in any thread from over 6 months ago, the first reply will be "can't see shit" - for good reason.)
 *or* Window Shadows RT - This has patches for the above city mods and looks good.
 Much narrower range of compatibility patches than Lux.
 Doesn't do anything for dungeons, might want to throw in ELE for that.
 Obscure's College of Winterhold - made by some liberal obsessed with the brown people but it's pretty comfy.
 Unless of course you want the college to be lore-friendly, a small outpost of scholars slowly dying out as they hoard largely irrelevant knowledge and lash out at any newcomers in reciprocal fear. *brown person shrugging emoji*